Travel on LA ROUTE DU THÉ

 Today, with the development of crops, the house focuses mainly on tea, resulting from organic farming.
 Passionate, he developed his stores by selecting, at the source, quality teas.
 The LA ROUTE DU THÉ coffee counters offer a daily friendly welcome by proposing a tasting of the tea of the day, in order to appreciate the flavors of this drink inviting to travel to the four corners of the world.

-LA ROUTE DU THÉ is also a great variety of herbal teas and homemade blends available in bulk, teabags and gift box.
+A panorama of unique products LA ROUTE DU THÉ is also a great variety of herbal teas and homemade blends available in bulk, teabags and gift box.
 All the teas from Asia come from the teapot Camellia Senensis.
 Each tea garden has different characteristics, offering a wide range of tastes and flavors.
 The red teas come from a plant in South Africa, Aspalathus linearis.
 Most green teas come from Japan and China, majority of them come from organic farming.

 The house also offers delicatessen products such as the famous aperitif appetizer at Wasabi, candied fruit spices, artisan speculos and many other delicacies that can accompany a cup of tea.